AUTHENTIC. GRAND. TIMELESS.

 EXPLORE THE HISTORIC OLMSTED GROUNDS

 The Richardson Hotel Buffalo is a National Historic Landmark set on more than 40 acres of historic green space and park campus designed by Fredrick Law Olmsted.
 Great care has been taken in its preservation, yet modern amenities are here to enhance your stay.
-Among these are wireless internet, a restaurant and lounge, a café, a 24-hour fitness center, and a ballroom with an historic bar and wine vault.
+Among these are wireless internet, a restaurant and lounge, a 24-hour fitness center, and a ballroom with an historic bar and wine vault.

 FREDERICK LAW OLMSTED